tengu-team/layer-kubernetes-deployer/README.md

 # Kubernetes-deployer
-This subordinate charm serves as a plugin for the Kubernetes cluster and manages deployments.
-It deploys docker images which are wrapped in the [docker-image](https://github.com/tengu-team/layer-docker-image) layer.
+This subordinate charm serves as a plugin for the Kubernetes cluster and manages a namespace.
+It support the following operations:
+ - Creating deployments, services and secrets for charms using the [docker-image](https://github.com/tengu-team/layer-docker-image) layer.
+ - Creating services for external resources.
+ - Adding networkpolicies on a namespace level.

 ## Using the Charm
 The charm is subordinate to a kubernetes master.